On this page

 Student journal toolkit

-PKP has created a Student Journal Toolkit with everything you need to know about getting started with publishing a student journal.
+PKP has created a Student Journal Toolkit with everything you need to know.

 Flipping an existing journal to open access